The project uses past and present news rhetorics to make a speculation about how information will be presented in the future - and by whom.

 Developed part of the Open Archief project initiated by Het Nederlands Instituut voor Beeld en Geluid (The Netherlands Institute for Sound and Vision) and Het Nieuwe Instituut, supported by Mondriaan Fonds.

-- Open Archief - Dutch Design Week, Van Abbemuseum, Eindhoven, The Netherlands, October 2019
+- Open Archief - Dutch Design Week, Van Abbemuseum, Eindhoven, NL, oct.
+2019

 Find the image references on the bottom of the page.